1. About co-codamol for adults

 Some recreational drugs, such as cannabis, also increase common codeine side effects such as sleepiness and dizziness.

-Taking heroin while you're on prescribed co-codamol is especially dangerous.
+Taking heroin while you're on prescribed co-codamol is particularly dangerous.
 You're more likely to get all the side effects of the codeine in co-codamol, including addiction.